-If the student or applicant is denied the requested accommodation, he/she may file a grievance using the Grievance Process below or he/she may file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity.
+If the student or applicant is denied the requested accommodation, he/she may file a grievance using the

+Catalog Effective March 26, 2024 Publication Date: October 1, 1996 Grievance Process below or he/she may file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity.

 The College will make appropriate arrangements to ensure that disabled persons are provided other accommodations, if needed, to participate in this grievance process.
-The ADA Compliance Coordinator will be responsible for such arrangements.
+The Director of Compliance will be responsible for such arrangements.